-For initial programming within Inpatient facilities, assume an IT equipment heat load per room of 10,000 watts.
-For initial programming within Outpatient facilities and medical office buildings, assume an IT equipment heat load per room of 5,000 watts.
-Confirm projected heating loads during design phase; some rooms may have a much higher heat load.

-Consider need to provide emergency power for the communication room cooling system if emergency power circuits are provided in the space.
-The need for high density cooling and emergency powered cooling typically dictates the use of a packaged dedicated HVAC system (i.e. fan coil unit [FCU] or split DX) for each communication room.
-UMH's standard is to utilize a chilled water FCU when an emergency source of chilled water is available (i.e. process chilled water, PCHW).
-Ideally the FCU shall be mounted outside of the communication room, typically in an adjacent corridor, and ducted into and out of the space.
-Provide minimum ventilation air off of the central AHU for each communication room.
-If communication room is large enough, or if adjacent space is too limited, locate the dedicated FCU within the communication room, directly above the door swing.
-All piping serving the FCU within the communication room, including chilled water and condensate piping, and the fan coil itself, shall be provided with an auxiliary drain pan.
-Pan shall not impinge on maintenance of the FCU.
+- 1. Ductwork, piping, and other mechanical system components (water/gas/fuel/drain/etc.) are not permitted in or through these rooms unless they serve these rooms. - 2.
+Room temperature and humidity shall be designed per ASHRAE Handbook, HVAC Applications 2011, Ch 19; 24 hours a day, 365 days a year, maintained between 65 deg.
+F- 80 deg.
+F/ max 55%RH, positive pressure. - 3.
+Cooling capacity for TR rooms shall be based on a minimum MCIT equipment heat load of 5,000 watts per room; plus that of all current and planned auxiliary electrical system equipment. - Confirm projected heating loads with MCIT during design phase.
+Load shall include rack mounted UPS units. - 4.
+Provide emergency power for the room cooling system if emergency power circuits are provided in the space.
+The need for 24/7/365, high density, emergency powered cooling typically dictates the use of a packaged dedicated HVAC system (i.e. fan coil unit [FCU] or split DX) for each room.
+UMH's standard is to utilize a chilled water FCU when an emergency source of chilled water is available (i.e. process chilled water - PCHW). - 5.
+Ideally the FCU shall be mounted outside of the room, typically in an adjacent corridor, and ducted into and out of the space.
+Provide minimum ventilation air off of the central AHU for each room.
+If the room is large enough, or if adjacent space is too limited, locate the dedicated FCU within the room, at the door.
+All piping serving the FCU within these rooms, including chilled water and condensate piping, and the fan coil itself, shall be provided with an auxiliary drain pan.
+Pan shall not impinge on maintenance of the FCU. - 6.
+All TR/ BE rooms shall be remotely monitored and alarmed thru the DDC BMS by UMHHC Systems Monitoring.
+BMS shall monitor space temperature and alarm when space temperature is <65 deg.
+F or >80 deg.
+F. When a possible source of water leak exists in the room (i.e. FCU or water/ drain piping), provide a floor-mounted leak detector, located in the corner of the room out of the path of travel, integrated to alarm thru the BMS.